ucldc/rikolti/adrs/asyncio.md

 Code for this component lives at `metadata_fetcher`.

-`metadata_fetcher/lambda_function.py` handles determining which style of fetcher to use, initializing the Fetcher object, and takes care of timeout handling.
+`metadata_fetcher/lambda_function.py` handles determining which style of fetcher to use, initializing the Fetcher object, and takes care of all the timeout handling.
 The AWS Lambda function takes a json object such as:

 ```json
 {